Painkiller995/AlfaGadgets/README.md

 3- Alfa Gadgets resizer Tool

-4- AlfaGadgets Auto installer, one click after install 8gadgetpack you will have all AlfaGadgets
+4- AlfaGadgets Auto installer, one click after install 8gadgetpack you will have all AlfaGadgets (this installer will include ability to delete old pre installed gadgets)

 5- And many more :-)